Anna Gelman: Life and career

 She was born in Biysk, Altai Krai, Siberia.
 Her mother was a seamstress and her father a woodman.
 Her father died when she was seven, so she helped her mother with her three younger siblings.
 Aged eight, she went to school and graduated with a merit certificate.
 She attended Biysk Women's High School and because of her study efforts was released from school fees.
 She graduated in 1921 but had not received appropriate education to enrol at Tomsk University, 450 km to the north.
 She underwent two years of self-study while teaching in a Tomsk orphanage, before being accepted on a one-year course in Leningrad, 3400 km from her home town.
 While there, she married August Ansovich Gelman, a border guard.
 Thereafter, she lived in different border posts of Siberia and central Asia while teaching.

 In 1928, she was transferred to the Crimea for health reasons.
 In 1930, she enrolled at the Crimean Pedagogical Institute.
 She studied in the department of chemistry and worked in a bromine plant in the town of Saki.
 In the spring of 1932, her husband died.
 That autumn, she graduated and was recommended for postgraduate studies at the Leningrad Pedagogical Institute.
 She passed the entrance exams but also took the exams for graduate studies.
 The course leader, I.I.
 Chernyaev, told her she had the knowledge but that, aged 30, she was too old to study science.
 She made it clear she was offended, and Chernyaev took her under his supervision.
-From 1932-36, she was a graduate student and a senior research associate at the Institute of National Economy and Leningrad State University.
+From 1932 to 1936, she was a graduate student and a senior research associate at the Institute of National Economy and Leningrad State University.
 In 1934, she published her first work, under her maiden name, Nikitin, as an engineer: the VIAM (All-union Institute for Aviation Materials (Russian:Всесоюзный институт авиационных материалов)) production instruction.
-She was a part-time assistant professor at the Department of Inorganic Chemistry at the University from 1936-38.
+She was a part-time assistant professor at the Department of Inorganic Chemistry at the university from 1936 to 1938.
 Chernyaev invited her to become a doctoral student at the Institute of General and Inorganic Chemistry in Moscow in 1938.
 She gained a Ph.D. in 1941 and worked as a senior researcher at the Institute until 1949.